yokawasa/azure-container-labs/labs/aks-201-osba.md

-# AKS201 - Provision, bind and consume Azure Database for PostgreSQL using OSBA
+# AKS201 - Provision, bind and consume Azure Database for MySQL using OSBA

 ## Install Open Service Broker for Azure